fraser-lab/fraser-lab.github.io/pubs/index.md

 _Accommodations for students with disabilities:_ Please see the instructor as soon as possible if you need particular accommodations, and we will work out the necessary arrangements.

-##Lab work and recommended reading schedule
+##Lab work, individual presentation schedule, and recommended reading

 <!-- **Week 1 – Theme: Ubiquitin and Deep Mutational Profiling**